MIMOSA

 beside the dewy green wisteria, past its purple prime.

-Uncomfortable in my own new shoes,
+Uncomfortable in my

 still stiff and shiny,